-You read about why getting cancer is definitely not your fault in our causes of cancer section.
+We have a causes of cancer section you might want to read.
 But here we want to bust some of the big cancer myths.
-All of these came up in a recent Teenage Cancer Trust survey on the top 20 myths – and all of them are wrong.
+All of these came up in a Teenage Cancer Trust survey on the top 20 myths – and all of them are wrong.

 Things that don’t cause cancer